 Most bruises on older adults are normal and are not signs of abuse.

-According to a recent report from S. News & World Report, many Americans assume that bruising is natural among older adults because they are more likely to bump into furniture or suffer a minor fall that is not the result of negligence.
+It can be difficult to determine if elder abuse is occurring.
+Many people assume that bruising is natural among older adults because they are more likely to bump into furniture or suffer a minor fall that is not the result of negligence.
 However, we should take all bruises seriously, particularly when a nursing home resident dies under the care of the facility.
-Bruising may be evidence of nursing home neglect, particularly if the senior died from a fall-related accident.
+Bruising and other signs may be evidence of nursing home neglect, particularly if the senior died from a fall-related accident.

 Since nursing homes undergo inspections, a recent inspection that found no issues concerning quality of care indicates that my loved one’s death was not the result of nursing home abuse.